jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 The way that the KLR trigger timing is handled can be a little confusing when reading the code.
 In years past, knowledgeable people have posted on forums that the KLR trigger signal is 11 degrees before the ignition signal.
 This is not correct but it's an understandable mistake.

 The place to start is in 021D where the counter 2E is initialized with the constant value 252.
-This value replaces 2D in the ref sensor routine, so the speed sensor pulses will start decrementing this counter from 252 starting, at 22 teeth BTDC.
+This value replaces 2D in the ref sensor routine, so the speed sensor pulses will start decrementing this counter from 252 starting at 22 teeth BTDC.
 When the spark fires, in 00B8 we add the constant value 66 to the 2D KLR counter.
 Now 66 teeth is 180 degrees, so we are really intializing the KLR trigger counter for the next cylinder at this point.
 This is very likely where the 11 degrees mistake came from - when we add 66 to 252, it's going to overflow and so we're essentially adding 180 degrees minus 4 teeth (which is ~11 degrees).
 That corresponds to ~11 degrees before the next spark event (assuming the timing stays the same).

 But recall that the 2D counter starts decrementing at the ref sensor routine, not the spark event.
 So we are really initializing 2D to a point that's 4 teeth or 11 degrees before the ref sensor pulse.
 Therefore the KLR trigger will fire at 26 teeth or 71 degrees BTDC.